 Ever since I realized I was on the bench for a great part of my days, I’ve been trying to get used to running back out on the field, dealing with adversity, and finding that place in myself again where I can block it all out when I need to and focus on continuing to make a difference no matter what anyone says about me.

-Here’s the closer in me.
+Here’s the closer.

 I don’t always run off of positive energy – but I always find a way to turn the black into something I can use to create a positive result.
 Maybe that’s my form of alchemy – the ability to turn negatives into positives.

-I’m getting back there.
 I’m getting back to that focus where I don’t give a damn what the other opposing team says, what the opposing fans are yelling, what the batter is taunting me with, what the baserunners are saying to try to get into my head…I will do exactly what I do…do it well…and be dominant.

-Evan Sanders, The Better Man Project
+The Better Man Project